hashtopolis/server/README.md

 <img src="https://github.com/s3inlc/hashtopolis/blob/master/src/static/logo.png" alt='Hashtopolis' width="100">

-**This is the current development of version 0.5.0 with a large number of changes, there is no warranty that it will work until released!**

 Hashtopolis is a multi-platform client-server tool for distributing hashcat tasks to multiple computers.
 The main goals for Hashtopolis's development are portability, robustness, multi-user support, and multiple groups management.
 The application has two parts: